Olla, Louisiana: History

 Known for its excellent ground water, Olla was the site of the Olla Bottling Works.
 During the 1920s and 1930s, the Olla Bottling Works made and distributed numerous flavored carbonated beverages including NuGrape Soda.
 The Olla Bottling Works was purchased by a firm in Monroe and eventually merged with the Coca-Cola Bottling Company.

 The Southern Baptist encampment and the Civilian Conservation Corps Camp activities also left their mark on Olla.
 Each year Baptist campers gathered for two weeks of religious instruction, preaching, and recreation.
 The CCC Camp occupied the same facilities the remainder of the year, and the area is still crossed with public and private roads built by the CCC.
 Olla is also the site of Camp Olla, an annual Pentecostal summer camp, retreat, and hurricane evacuation shelter.

 In 1938, oil was discovered just outside Olla's boundaries.
 This was a tremendous boost for the local economy because the large sawmills had begun to slow production.
 The Olla Oil Field brought a fresh influx of people and is large producer of light sweet crude and natural gas.

-The Town of Olla currently serves as a regional hub for banking, commercial retail, and manufacturing and is heavily involved with the forestry and petroleum production industries.

-Downtown Olla is a recognized Historic District with many buildings being restored for commercial use.

 On November 23, 2004, a tornado that reached F3 strength tore through parts of the town, destroying or damaging a large portion of the buildings, including LaSalle High School.
 Classes were held in an abandoned sportswear factory, known as Holloway Sportswear, until a new high school was constructed.
 In 2005, the town played host to many evacuees from Hurricanes Katrina and Rita.